vincenttommi/phase-0-pac-1-js-variables/README.md

 ### Retrieving Variables

-To retrieve a declared variable, refer to its name:
+To retrieve a declared variable, simply type in its name:

 ```js
 pi;
 //=> 3.14159